1965–66 FIBA European Champions Cup

 The 1965–66 FIBA European Champions Cup was the ninth season of the European top-tier level professional basketball club competition FIBA European Champions Cup (now called EuroLeague).
 It was won by Simmenthal Milano, for the first time in its history, the first of the club's three EuroLeague championships.

 Simmenthal defeated Slavia VŠ Praha, by a score of 77–72, in the final of the first ever Champions Cup Final Four held in the EuroLeague competition, with two venues used: a venue in Milan, and the Palazzo dello sport arena in Bologna, Italy.
-The Italian team, featuring future the Basketball Hall of Fame member Bill Bradley, defeated the favorites and former champs, CSKA Moscow, in the semifinal, by a score of 57–68.
+The Italian team, featuring future the Basketball Hall of Fame member Bill Bradley, defeated the favorites and former champions, CSKA Moscow, in the semifinal, by a score of 57–68.

 Competition system

 26 teams.
 European national domestic league champions, plus the then current FIBA European Champions Cup title holders only, playing in a tournament system.
 The competition culminated in a Final Four.